GeraltofRivi8/Yixin_Song/_posts/2017-10-15-1 Heart strings.md

 Date : Summer 2017

-The film was a oversea class project.
+The film was an oversea class project.

 It is a story about a musician encountering another musician, the love and hate relationship between them.